A Novel Feature of Valence Quark Distributions in Hadrons: Abstract

 \section{Abstract}

-We report an observation of a strong correlation between the height of the maximum of valence quark structure function, $xq_V(x)$, and its Bjorken-$x$ position as a function of four-momentum transfer square $-Q^2$.
-The observed correlation is used to derive a new model independent relation which connects the partial derivative of the valence parton distribution functions(PDFs) in $x$ to the QCD evolution equation through the $x$-derivative of the logarithm of the correlation function.
-The numerical analysis of this relation using empirical PDFs results in a constant factor for $Q^2$- range covering four-orders of magnitude for leading and next (or next to next) order logarithmic approximations in QCD evolution.
-The obtained constant factor allows us to express the ``height- position" correlation function in a simple exponential form which is valid for the all $Q^2$ range of valence PDFs being considered.
-The very similar correlation function is observed also for pions, indicating that the obtained relation may be universal.
-The observed ``height - position" correlation is used also to prove the ``mean field theorem" according to which no fixed number constituent exchanges can be responsible for the valence quark distributions that produce a peak in the $x q_V(x)$ distribution, thereby in the hadron structure function, $F_{2}(x)$.
+Examining the evolution of the maximum of valence quark distribution weighted by Bjorken x, $h(x,t)\equiv xq_V(x,t)$, we observe that $h(x,t)$ at the peak should become a one parameter function; $h(x_p,t)=\Phi(x_p(t))$, where $x_p$ is the position of the peak and $t= \log{Q^2}$.
+This observation is used to derive a new model independent relation which connects the partial derivative of the valence parton distribution functions (PDFs) in $x_p$ to the QCD evolution equation through the $x_p$-derivative of the logarithm of the function $\Phi(x_p(t))$.
+A numerical analysis of this relation using empirical PDFs results in a observation of the exponential form of the $\Phi(x_p(t)) = h(x_p,t) = Ce^{D x_p(t)}$ for leading to next-to-next leading order approximations of PDFs for the all $Q^2$ range covering four orders in magnitude.
+The exponent, $D$, of the observed ``height-position" correlation function converges with the increase of the order of approximation.
+This result holds for all PDF sets considered.
+A similar relation is observed also for pion valence quark distribution, indicating that the obtained relation may be universal for any non-singlet partonic distribution.
+The observed ``height - position" correlation is used also to indicate that no finite number exchanges can describe the analytic behavior of the valence quark distribution at the position of the peak at fixed $Q^2$.